 How to have a relaxing holiday in Japan

-Other than surviving your flight to Japan, there are a couple of things you can to do make your time as calm as possible, at least once or twice during your time over here.
+Other than surviving your flight to Japan, there are a couple of things you can to do make your holiday as calm as possible, at least once or twice during your time over here.
 Visiting quiet places in Tokyo absolutely has to be to be on that list!

 Going on holiday in any country can be overwhelming, and Japan is certainly no different.

 Here are a couple of suggestions to help you stay chilled out during your trip: